Tumor-anchored deep feature random forests for out-of-distribution detection in lung cancer segmentation: Results

 \subsection{Out-of-distribution detection performance}

-RF-Deep is the most accurate method for both near-OOD and far-OOD datasets (Table~\ref{tab:ood_smit}).
-On the near-OOD datasets (RSNA PE and MIDRC C19), RF-Deep achieved AUROCs of 95.80 and 93.30, outperforming the next best method (MaxLogit) by approximately 7.7\% and 4.0\%, respectively.
-Similarly, RF-Deep reduced FPR95 by 18--25 absolute points compared to the next closest competitor.
-These improvements remain consistent within the 95\% confidence intervals, with non-overlapping intervals confirming statistically significant superiority over all baseline methods, highlighting the stability of RF-Deep across bootstrap resampling.
+RF-Deep is the most accurate method for both near-OOD and far-OOD datasets (Table~\ref{tab:ood_smit}; using the SMIT-pretrained backbone).
+On the near-OOD datasets (RSNA PE and MIDRC C19$^-$), it achieved AUROCs of 95.80 and 93.30, improving AUROC by 4--7 percentage points over the next best method per dataset, and reducing FPR95 by 18--25 absolute points, with non-overlapping confidence intervals, indicating consistent superiority.

-RF-Deep also achieved near-perfect separability on the far-OOD datasets using KiTS (AUROC 100, FPR95 0.10\%) for kidney cancers and PancreasCT (AUROC 100, FPR95 0.00\%) containing healthy abdominal scans, effectively eliminating false alarms for anatomically distant pathologies.
-Although it was less accurate on the near-OOD cohorts compared to its accuracy on the far-OOD cohorts, the gap in AUROC (RSNA PE: $+$3.5\%, MIDRC C19: $+$6.7\%) was the smallest compared to all other methods, with the next smallest gap observed for RF-Radiomics (RSNA PE: $+$7.5\%, MIDRC C19: $+$4.9\%).

-RF-Radiomics, while competitive on the far-OOD datasets (AUROC of 96.20 on KiTS and 96.10 on PancreasCT with relatively low FPR95), produced moderate error rates on the near-OOD cohorts (AUROCs 88.70 and 91.30, FPR95s around 30$–$41\%), indicating that handcrafted features are less effective than deep features at capturing subtle differences in the appearance of pathologies (analyzed further in Sections~\ref{section:subsec:rfdeep_tsne} and~\ref{section:subsec:rfdeep_shap}).

-MD-Deep, although highly accurate for detection on far-OOD datasets (AUROC 99.2 on both KiTS and PancreasCT) was less effective and similar to logit-based methods on near-OOD cohorts (AUROC 87.3 on RSNA PE and 84.5 on MIDRC C19, with FPR95 around 45-59\%).
-MD-Deep was also less accurate than RF-Deep on near-OOD datasets, despite both methods using identical encoder features, indicating that feature selection performed by the RF was essential to achieve better separation of ID from OOD scans.
-Additional evaluation to assess if feature reduction enhanced performance showed no improvement compared to the standard MD-Deep approach (Figure~\ref{fig:mahalanobis_ablation}).

-All logit-based methods showed a considerable drop in accuracy for the near-OOD datasets compared to their performance on far-OOD datasets, reflecting the challenge in detecting OOD from images depicting different pathologies but from the same disease site as the ID dataset.
-For instance, MaxLogit exhibited performance gaps of 7--8\% between near-OOD and far-OOD datasets, more than twice the gap observed for RF-Deep (3.5--6.7\%), suggesting that logit-based scores alone may be insufficient for challenging near-OOD detection.
-We analyzed the underlying causes of these performance differences in Section~\ref{section:subsec:logitbased_analysis}.
+On the far-OOD datasets (KiTS and PancreasCT), RF-Deep achieved near-perfect detection with near-zero false alarms for anatomically distant diseases (and disease sites).
+These results are expected given the substantial anatomical differences and serve as a ``sanity check'' validation that the detector does not fail on straightforward scans.
+Notably, the gap between near- and far-OOD performance is smaller for RF-Deep than for competing approaches, indicating improved robustness to subtle distribution shifts.